-A Neutral Density (ND) filter is a special filter made of glass or resin which reduces the amount of light hitting your camera’s sensor.
+A Neutral Density (ND) filter is a special lens filter made of glass or resin which reduces the amount of light hitting your camera’s sensor.
 It is basically designed to have some impact on the quantity of light that passes through it.
 Some other factors such as color or polarization of the light remain unaffected.

 Neutral density filters allow you to use a wider aperture for depth of field manipulation or motion blurs using longer shutter speed.
 It wasn’t possible to have these creative effects before these filters.
 Especially, in daylight conditions where a lot of light is available, they can be more useful.

 Generally, a stop is used to measure the amount of light.
 For instance, if you increase the reading by one stop, the amount of light will be doubled or halved.
-Using a three-stop filter would allow you to change the shutter speed from 1/250th of a second to 1/30th of a second.
-Similarly, a powerful ten-stop neutral density filter would allow you to change the shutter speed from 1/250th of a second to four seconds.
+Using a 3-stop filter would allow you to change the shutter speed from 1/250th of a second to 1/30th of a second.
+Similarly, a powerful 10-stop neutral density filter would allow you to change the shutter speed from 1/250th of a second to four seconds.